NaeuralEdgeProtocol/NaeuralEdgeProtocol.github.io/README.md

 5. **Cost Efficiency:** Lowering cloud infrastructure costs by optimizing resource usage and employing decentralized computing.
 6. **Simplified Payment Processing:** Implementing a web3-based payment solution with trustless wallet integration while using an external KYC provider.

-## Extending to a Web3 Business Model
+### Extending to a Web3 Business Model

 The Neural Edge Protocol seamlessly evolves the initial web2 business model into a web3 framework.
-Within this framework, nodes function as local app hubs, facilitating the processing of crowdsourced and token-incentivized generative content curation.
+Within this framework, nodes function as edge app hubs, facilitating both edge-backend processing as well as allowing crowdsourced and token-incentivized content curation.
 This expansion encompasses:

-1. **Decentralized Content Curation:** Users actively contribute to content creation and curation, earning tokens as incentives, nurturing a community-driven content ecosystem.
+1. **Decentralized Content Curation:** Users can actively contribute to content creation and curation, earning tokens as incentives, nurturing a community-driven content ecosystem.
 2. **Crowdsourcing:** Harnessing the collective intelligence and creativity of the user base to enrich and diversify content offerings.
 3. **Token Incentives:** Implementing a token-based reward system to encourage user participation in content creation and curation, ensuring ongoing engagement and high-quality contributions.
-4. **Local Processing:** Utilizing local nodes to process content, thereby reducing latency and enhancing the user experience, particularly in regions with limited connectivity.
+4. **Dual Component Local Processing**: Each locally installed edge node consists of two components: the UI/client and the node itself.
+The edge node desktop client app facilitates content creation, serving as a gateway for users to directly participate as producers on the network.
+This functionality does not compromise the edge node's inherent capabilities of balancing processing and content delivery.

-By integrating these web3 features, the team can refine their business model, establishing a more dynamic, community-driven platform that capitalizes on the benefits of decentralization and tokenization.
+By integrating these web3 features, the partner team can refine their business model, establishing a more dynamic, community-driven platform that capitalizes on the benefits of decentralization and tokenization.
 This not only enhances the user experience but also ensures sustainable and scalable growth.

 # Our technical philosophy at Naeural